22 Fall Activities in Chicago: Fall Colors, Food & Attractions

 You’ll need a local guide to introduce you to the popular ghosts and haunted buildings; luckily, we can recommend a few amazing tours in Chicago.

-The Gangsters and Ghosts Walking Tour is a 2-hour trip around the Loop District at the center of downtown Chicago.
+The Gangsters and Ghosts Walking Tour is a two-hour tour around the Loop District, the center of downtown Chicago.

 This Wind and Souls Adults Only Ghost Tour is a truly frightening walking tour of some of the most chilling sites and stories from Chicago’s past.

-The most intriguing ghosts and gangsters from the darkest parts of Chicago’s history will appear in any of these iconic tours.
+Any of these iconic tours will feature the most intriguing ghosts and gangsters from the darkest parts of Chicago’s history.

 Stroll Through the (Spooky) Rosehill Cemetery

-For the ultimate spooky fall scenery experience, visit Rosehill Cemetery (5800 N Ravenswood Ave) and wander among the historic grounds of the largest cemetery in Chicago.
+Visit the 350 acres of Rosehill Cemetery (5800 N Ravenswood Ave), which has served the city since the mid-1800s, and wander among the historic grounds of the largest cemetery in Chicago.

 Rosehill is known for its elegant architecture, ornate marble monuments and sculptures, and rolling hills; it was featured in.